slu-soc5650/ArcPy/Week-04/week-04-arcpyQuickRef.md

 ### Export Map Document to PDF
 `arcpy.mapping.ExportToPDF(mxd, "output.pdf", resolution=val)`

 *The `resolution=val` parameter is optional.
+If specified, val should be an integer such as 500.
 The default export resolution if not specified is 300dpi.*

 ### Clean-up Environment
 `del mxd`